 A popular venue is the city's famous Plaza Catalunya and many crowds tend to gravitate here throughout the evening, building up to a good sized party by the time midnight arrives.
 The Torre Agbar skyscraper also traditionally holds a light show to mark the arrival of the new year.

 Recent years have also seen the return of an official NYE event organised by the Barcelona City Hall on the Maria Cristina Boulevard, with live music and the much-missed midnight fireworks.
-The event was free and included a visual display, fireworks - we hope to see it return again for NYE 2016 and will provide the details here as soon as any are available
+The event was free and included a visual display, fireworks.
+Latest: We can now confirm that the new year party at the Magic Fountain of Montjuic, at Avinguda de la Reina Maria Cristina will return for new year 2016, offering a spectacular light show followed by the fireworks at midnight.

 For the younger crowd, Barcelona has a thriving nightclub scene, with top venues including the Razzmatazz Club, W Hotel's Eclipse Bar, Nitsa, Moog Club and Shoko, and they'll all be competing to hold the liveliest NYE party.

 Another big and very popular venue is Poble Espanyol, located close to the Magic Fountains of Montjuic, who this year are hosting their annual new year's eve party across 3 different spaces, including the outdoor Plaza Mayor, featuring the midnight countdown, 12 grapes, cotillion bag, drinks and good music until dawn - more details and tickets here

 For your new year's eve dining options then tapas is the obvious local speciality, and there are plenty traditional tapas bars on Las Ramblas in particular, but across the city as a whole most cuisines are catered for.
 For full listings and reviews from all of Barcelona's many bars and restaurants click here.